MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 Your team can [review the PRs](review-pull-requests.md) and give feedback on changes.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the PRs.

-Depending on branch policies, your PR might need to meet various criteria before you can [complete the PR](complete-pull-requests.md) and merge the changes into the target branch.
+Depending on [branch policies](branch-policies.md) and other requirements, your PR might need to meet various criteria before you can [complete the PR](complete-pull-requests.md) and merge the changes into the target branch.

 For PR guidelines and management considerations, see [About pull requests](about-pull-requests.md).